camgunz/idl.org/README.txt

 doesn't work with anything else right now.
 Adding support is trivial, but more effort than none so I haven't done it.
 Also MySQL won't store anything smaller than a second in its datetime/time fields, so good luck there.

-If you don't want the site to be slow, you need to enable a cache daemon.
-Support for Kyoto Cabinet/Tycoon and SQLite is included, although support for other engines ought to be trivial to add.

 <This is in LICENSE as well>